Skills demand analysis

-Skills Lab is a new initiative of the ETF launched in 2020 to promote regular and in-depth analysis on changing skills demand in our partner countries.
-Together with national, European and international experts the ETF is analysing trends and impact on skills in technology, digitalisation of economies, globalisation, demography, climate change and migration.
-Much of the intelligence generated by studies comes from research in advanced economies which is also geographically broad in its relevance and application.
-The ETF Skills Lab is designed specifically for developing and transition economies existing in many of our partner countries.
+Launched in 2020, Skills Lab is an ETF initiative that promotes regular and in-depth analysis on changing skills demand in our partner countries.
+Together with national, European and international experts, the ETF is analysing trends and impact on skills in technology, digitalisation of economies, globalisation, demography, climate change and migration.
+Much of the intelligence generated by studies comes from research in advanced economies, which is also geographically broad in its relevance and application.
+The ETF's Skills Lab is designed specifically for developing and transition economies existing in many of our partner countries.

 What is the aim of Skills Lab?

 By working with national counterparts and the broader international community, the initiative aims to facilitate information flows, innovate public policies on skills development, and adaptation of education and training policies, as well as bringing together a community of experts for the development and exchange of knowledge.